UniversalDevicesInc-PG3/udi-poly-kasa/README.md

 1. Backup Your ISY in case of problems!
    * Really, do the backup, please
 2. Go to the Polyglot Store in the UI and install.
-3. Add NodeServer in Polyglot Web
-4. Open the admin console (close and re-open if you had it open) and you should see a new node 'Kasa Controller'
+3. Open the admin console (close and re-open if you had it open) and you should see a new node 'Kasa Controller'
-5. The auto-discover should automatically run and find your devices and add them.
+4. The auto-discover should automatically run and find your devices and add them.
 Verify by checking the nodeserver log
    * While this is running you can view the nodeserver log in the Polyglot UI to see what it's doing

 ## Usage